 SPL Pro.
 "A professional-grade sound level meter app for your iPhone."

 Sound level meters from DAS Distribution.
 Professional and consumer models.

 The Cirrus Research DoseBadge.
 A professional-grade device used to measure the sound exposure levels of musicians and workers (not for consumer use).

 Concise acoustical and soundproofing glossary, from American Micro Industries.

 Acoustic shields from Wenger and Manhasset and Wilde & Spieth.

 Caution: as described on p.
 285 of The Musician’s Way, shields must be positioned within 7 inches [18 cm] of a musician's ears and be angled to deflect sound away from upwind players.
 Info about drum shields.

-Musicians who work in high-volume settings should see audiologists to obtain comprehensive hearing exams and receive guidance on using hearing protection devices (see p.
-288-291 of The Musician's Way).
+Musicians who work in high-volume settings should see audiologists to obtain comprehensive hearing exams and receive guidance on the use of hearing protection devices (see The Musician's Way p.
+288-291).

 Electronic Musician's Earplugs, from Etymotic.
 Adjust to changing sound levels.

 Custom-fitted hi-fidelity plugs from Etymotic.
 Order from an audiologist.
 Useful for some but not all musicians.
 Excellent for percussionists.